Section A: Switching from the Graduate Visa to Skilled Worker Visa

 When applying to switch from a graduate visa to a skilled worker visa, the applicant has to complete an online application form and pay the relevant fee.

-A key mandatory requirement for the application is a valid CoS issued by an approved UK sponsor, which has to be used for the application with 3 months.
+A key mandatory requirement for the application is a valid CoS issued by an approved UK sponsor, which has to be used for the application within 3 months.
 This will provide them with a unique reference number which will allow them to apply for a sponsored work visa.

 To be eligible for a skilled worker visa, the applicant must be able to show that: